 - Loss of future earnings if the injuries compromise the claimant's ability to make a living

 - Loss of consortium for damage to marital relations

 - Pain and suffering for the emotional suffering and physical pain from a big rig crash

-The jury may award punitive damages based upon the facts of a tractor-trailer accident.
-This type of damage is solely intended to punish the wrongdoer for egregious conduct and to deter similar situations from occurring in the future to others.
+The jury may award punitive damages based on the facts of a tractor-trailer accident.
+This type of damage is solely intended to punish the wrongdoer for egregious conduct and deter similar situations from occurring to others.
 In a truck accident case, punitive damages may be awarded if the trucker was excessively speeding or driving under the influence of alcohol or drugs (DUI).Types of Wrongful Death Damages for a Fatal Truck Accident

-If a loved one was lost in a big rig crash, a Pittsburg truck accident attorney might seek damages through a wrongful death claim on behalf of surviving family members.
-The decedent's spouses, domestic partners, and children are allowed to bring a wrongful death lawsuit, as outlined in the California Code of Civil Procedure Section 377.60.
+A Pittsburg truck accident attorney might seek damages through a wrongful death claim for surviving family members if a loved one was lost in a big rig crash.
+The decedent's spouses, domestic partners, and children can bring a wrongful death lawsuit, as outlined in the California Code of Civil Procedure Section 377.60.